Lake effect snow ends, warm up to begin for CNY

-The Watertown area and North Country finally getting a break from the relentless lake effect snow as all warnings and advisories have expired.
-Parts of Northern New York ended up with four feet of wind-driven snow.
-The rest of CNY is quiet overnight with lows dropping into the low to mid 20s.
+The Watertown area and North Country are finally getting a break from the relentless lake effect snow as all warnings and advisories have expired.

-There is a clipper system that likely produces some snow showers across the North Country, but not in Syracuse late tonight into Wednesday morning.
-There could be a coating to an inch or two of snow across Northern NY, but nothing is expected for the rest of the area, including Syracuse.
+There is a clipper system moving across the North Country with some snow showers this morning, but not really in Syracuse.
+We’re not expecting anything more than a fresh coating to an inch or two tops across Northern NY.

 Last week of 2022: